r23712/Front-end-Developer-Interview-Questions/README.md

 ```

 * Describe a strategy for memoization (avoiding calculation repetition) in JavaScript.
+	* *The standard way to do it is to create a memoization function that creates a cache object for calculations.
+You then pass calculations into the function, which checks if it already exists in the cache.
+If it does, it returns the result without having to actually perform the calculation.
+If the calculation doesn't exist in the cache, it performs and returns the calculation, then also stores it in the cache object for next time.*

 * Why is it called a Ternary statement, what does the word "Ternary" indicate?
+	* *Ternary indicates an inline if statement, comprised of 3 parts.
+The first is a boolean expression.
+The second is an expression that is returned if the boolean is true.
+The third is an expression returned if the boolean is false.
+“In computer science, a ternary operator is an operator that takes three arguments.” - http://en.wikipedia.org/wiki/Ternary_operation*

 * What is the arity of a function?
+	* *The number of arguments expected by a function.
+Source:https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Global_Objects/Function/arity*

 ## JS-Code Examples: